-Detail of transactions between the Company and other related parties are disclosed below.
+Details of transactions between the Company and other related parties are disclosed below.

-Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
+Related parties include the Board of Directors, close family members and enterprises which are controlled by these individuals as well as certain persons performing similar functions.

-The remuneration of directors and key management of the Company for the period ended December 31, 2020 and 2019 were as follows:
+The remuneration of directors and key management of the Company for the periods ended March 31, 2021 and 2020 was as follows: